globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 This includes:

 **Auditability** It is important to establish mechanisms that facilitate the infrastructure’s auditability.
-This will include providing extensive provenance on the data produced and provided by GLOBALISE and any other authoritative layers that we add, creating meticulous datasheets and data-envelopes for every dataset produced and publishing datasets and research in peer-reviewed journals.
+This will include providing extensive provenance on the data produced and provided by GLOBALISE and any other authoritative layers that we add, creating meticulous data-envelopes for every dataset produced and publishing datasets and research in peer-reviewed journals.

 **Training and Education** to help develop accountability practices.